Strange Cargo (1940 film): Plot

-It is bright day.
-The storm has cleared and Julie, the Pig and Grideau are on the deck of the steamer that will take them back to the island.
+It is a bright day.
+The storm has cleared and Julie, Pig and Grideau are on the deck of the steamer that will take them back to the island.
 Julie sees Verne walking confidently along the wharf toward the ship and runs out to stop him.
 He keeps on coming and, full of banter as usual, surrenders to Grideau.
 Repentant but still cocky, he jokes that a woman like Julie was all the warden really needed to keep him in line.
 She will wait for him, and they will be married after he has served his term.

-Across the harbor, aboard the fisherman’s boat, he and Cambreau watch the steamer.
+Across the harbor, the fisherman and Cambreau, aboard the former's boat, watch the steamer.
 The fisherman asks if they will be all right eventually, and Cambreau replies that all is well now.
-He says “Goodbye, my friend,” to the fisherman, who removes his hat and replies, “Goodbye, Monsieur.”
+He says "Goodbye, my friend", to the fisherman, who removes his hat and replies, "Goodbye, Monsieur".
 Cambreau grips the other man’s shoulder in farewell and strides off down the deck to disappear into the shadows where there is no passage.
 The gently smiling fisherman slowly makes the sign of the cross on his breast.